-ADOLESCENT PREGNANCY PREVENTION/MEDIA CAMPAIGN FUNDS
+ADOLESCENT PREGNANCY PREVENTION/MEDIA CAMPAIGN AND ABSTINENCE UNTIL MARRIAGE EDUCATION FUNDS

 Sec.
-184.1. (a) Of the funds appropriated in Section 3 of Chapter 321 of the 1993 Session Laws to the Department of Environment, Health, and Natural Resources for the adolescent pregnancy prevention program, the sum of up to one hundred thousand dollars (\$100,000) for the 1994-95 fiscal year may be used to initiate a statewide media campaign, in conjunction with the North Carolina Coalition on Adolescent Pregnancy, for the purpose of promoting abstinence, reducing pregnancy, and promoting healthy behavior in North Carolina's children ages 9-14.
-These funds shall be used to purchase the rights to the Maryland Media Campaign which is an abstinence-based campaign, to purchase print media, radio ads, television ads, and for distribution of campaign material.
+184.1. (a) Of the funds appropriated in Section 3 of Chapter 321 of the 1993 Session Laws to the Department of Environment, Health, and Natural Resources for the adolescent pregnancy prevention program, the sum of up to one hundred thirty thousand dollars (\$130,000) for the 1994-95 fiscal year may be used as follows:

+- (1) Seventy-seven percent (77%) of these funds, not to exceed the sum of one hundred thousand dollars (\$100,000), to initiate a statewide media campaign, in conjunction with the North Carolina Coalition on Adolescent Pregnancy, for the purpose of promoting abstinence, reducing pregnancy, and promoting healthy behavior in North Carolina's children ages 9-14.
+These funds shall be used to purchase the rights to the Maryland Media Campaign, which is an abstinence-based campaign, to purchase print media, radio ads, television ads, and for distribution of campaign material. - (2) Twenty-three percent of these funds, not to exceed the sum of thirty thousand dollars (\$30,000), to fund a sex education curriculum that promotes abstinence until marriage in twelve school systems.
+The first twelve school systems that apply for these funds may receive up to two thousand five hundred dollars (\$2,500) each.
+Nothing shall prohibit a school system from receiving private funds to provide this curriculum.